trostalski/vhipple/README.md

 ## Contributing

-Contributions of all kinds are welcome.
+Contributions of all kinds are welcome!